SpareCores/sc-www/src/assets/articles/sfscon-2024.md

 title: Spare Cores at SFSCon 2024 in Bolzano
 date: 2024-11-25
 # ~100 character
-teaser: Spare Cores presented a talk and run a booth at SFSCon.
+teaser: Spare Cores presented a talk and ran a booth at SFSCon.
 Slides, video recording & hex stickers are available :)
 # 320x220
 image: /assets/images/blog/thumbnails/sfscon-2024-booth.webp
 image_alt: Photo of Gergely Daroczi sitting at the Spare Cores booth (table) at SFSCon 2024 in Bolzano, Italy.